Krisila/MAYOCLINIC_PROJECTFINAL/README.md

 These were mainly used for manipulation of the images for use.
 Subplots and tiles were also used for the manipulation of the images.
 ## Results
-After reformattinf the images, the images used for the models looked something like this.
+After reformatting the images, the images used for the models looked something like this.
 ### Image Before
 ![image](https://user-images.githubusercontent.com/84781380/184847161-63908e07-5e1c-4b28-9f71-cb32771eb94a.png)
 ### Image After